hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 ### Example #2 - Discovery Enabled for the Current Schema

 Discovery is enabled.
-The configuration does not declare any table, view, or DAO, so all tables and views in the current schema will be discovered and added to the persistence layer.
+All tables and views in the current schema will be discovered and added to the persistence layer.

 ```xml
 <hotrod>